cessiumbrain/arsenal-app-1.0/README.md

 # Arsenal App Functional Components and Hooks

 ## Where I left off
-- review making making reservation validate form in app.js > if valid call function to navigate to cart
+- figure out navigation from cart when making reservation

+    - add cart contents to reservation state > empty cart
 ***

 ## To Do
 - check individual state values against valid- if one value is invalid pass an error -
 - cart should be reset after reservation is made (i.e. checkout)
 - try using useeffect to set html max attribute and clearing input field
 - form validation
     - login form